Fresh protests rock Hong Kong as activists seek a voice at G20

 “Fight for Justice”, “Free Hong Kong,” and “Democracy Now” were some of the demands emblazoned on the protesters’ banners.

-Police chief Stephen Lo warned of consequences for outbraks of violence and condemned what he said was an environment of hostility making his officers’s task difficult.
+Police chief Stephen Lo warned of consequences for outbreaks of violence and condemned what he said was an environment of hostility making his officers’s task difficult.

 In the early hours, riot police wielding batons and shields chased dozens of protesters as they broke up a siege of police headquarters.